Yangxin666/STGAE/README.md

 ### Organization of the code

 All the code for the models described in the paper can be found in *scripts/STD-GAE.ipynb*, *scripts/MIDA.ipynb*, and *scripts/LRTC-TNN.ipynb*.
-We provide a publuic PV power dataset for users to validate our proposed framework.
+We provide a publuic PV power dataset for users to validate our proposed imputation framework.
 The public dataset consists of two parts the location file: *data/W_35.csv* and the timeseries data file *data/norm_power_35.csv*.